Skip to content

 Updated 24 February 20267 min readby Ali

-One of the very first questions anyone asks when they start thinking about buying a property is: how much can I actually borrow?
-The answer determines which areas you can afford to live in, the size and type of property you can realistically target, and whether your dream home is within reach or whether you need to adjust your expectations.
-Unfortunately, there is no single universal answer — the amount a lender will offer you depends on a complex mix of your income, your outgoings, your credit history, and each lender’s own internal criteria.
+One of the first questions on anyone’s mind when they start thinking about buying a property is a simple one: how much can I actually borrow?
+The answer shapes which areas you can afford to live in, the size and type of property you can realistically target, and whether the home you have in mind is within budget.
+There is no single figure that fits everyone.
+What a lender offers depends on your income, your outgoings, your credit history, and that lender’s own criteria.

-The most commonly quoted rule of thumb is that UK mortgage lenders will offer you between 4 and 4.5 times your annual gross salary.
-On a £40,000 salary, that means borrowing somewhere between £160,000 and £180,000.
-But this is only a starting point.
-Some lenders go higher for certain professions, and your actual borrowing power can be significantly reduced by existing debts, childcare costs, or other regular commitments that eat into your disposable income.
+The rule of thumb you will hear most often is that UK mortgage lenders offer between 4 and 4.5 times your annual gross salary.
+On a £40,000 salary, that works out at roughly £160,000 to £180,000.
+It is only a starting point, though.
+Some lenders go higher for certain professions, and your real borrowing power can be pulled back by existing debts, childcare costs, or other regular commitments that eat into your disposable income.

-In this guide we explain exactly how UK lenders calculate what you can borrow, break down the difference between income multiples and full affordability assessments, cover how joint applications and additional income sources affect the numbers, and share practical strategies for boosting your maximum borrowing amount.
-We have also linked to our free borrowing calculator so you can get a personalised estimate in minutes.
-If you would prefer to speak to someone directly, get in touch for free, no-obligation advice.
+This guide covers how UK lenders work out your maximum: the difference between an income multiple and a full affordability check, how a joint application or extra income sources shift the numbers, and the practical steps that can raise your borrowing amount.
+You can also use our free borrowing calculator for a personalised estimate in a few minutes.
+If you would rather talk it through, get in touch for free, no-obligation advice.

 Income multiples: the starting point